OptumCS/coronav2/README.md

 The New York Times Data (and licensing) can be found here: [https://github.com/nytimes/covid-19-data](https://github.com/nytimes/covid-19-data)

+The coronavirus data is automatically fetched into the directly by URL (i.e., no need to download the daily data by hand).

-Population used is included in this repository as `co-est2019-alldata_sd.csv`
+Population used is included in this repository as [`co-est2019-alldata_sd.csv`](https://github.com/OptumCS/coronav2/blob/master/co-est2019-alldata_sd.csv)

 ### Output Data Format
 The data output format is as follows: